lvarin/csc-cloud/md/12-AppDeployment.md

 .container[
 .col[
-## Deployment
+# Deployment
-* Deployment objects involve one or more replica sets, which contain a point-in-time record of the state of a deployment as a pod template.
+* Deployment objects involve one or more **replica sets**, which contain a point-in-time record of the state of a deployment as a pod template.
 ]
 .col[
-##  DeploymentConfig
+#  DeploymentConfig
-* DeploymentConfig objects involve one or more replication controllers, which preceded replica sets.
+* DeploymentConfig objects involve one or more **replication controllers**, which preceded replica sets.
 ]]
 .center[
 **Use Deployment object unless you need a specific feature or behavior provided by DeploymentConfig objects.**